Smith Ideals of Operadic Algebras in Monoidal Model Categories: Smith Ideals for Commutative and Sigma-Cofibrant Operads

-\begin{proof} For the commutative operad, it is proved in \cite{white-commutative} (3.6 and 5.14) that, with the strong commutative monoid axiom and a cofibrant monoidal unit, cofibrant $\arrowcompp$-algebras are also underlying cofibrant in $\arrowmppproj$.
+For the commutative operad, it is proved in \cite{white-commutative} (3.6 and 5.14) that, with the strong commutative monoid axiom and a cofibrant monoidal unit, cofibrant $\arrowcompp$-algebras are also underlying cofibrant in $\arrowmppproj$.
 So Theorem \ref{smith=map} applies. \end{proof}

-\begin{example}[Commutative Smith Ideals in Symmetric Spectra] The category of symmetric spectra with the positive flat stable model structure satisfies the hypotheses in Theorem \ref{smith=map} and the strong commutative monoid axiom \cite{white-commutative} (5.7) and has a cofibrant monoidal unit.
-Therefore, Corollary \ref{com-smith=map} applies to the commutative operad $\Com$ in symmetric spectra with the positive flat stable model structure.
-The same also holds if symmetric spectra is replaced by the category of chain complexes over a field of characteristic zero \cite{white-commutative} (5.1). \end{example}
+\begin{example}[Commutative Smith Ideals in Symmetric Spectra] Example \ref{stable-examples} shows that the category of symmetric spectra with the positive flat stable model structure satisfies the hypotheses in Theorem \ref{smith=map}.
+It also satisfies the strong commutative monoid axiom \cite{white-commutative} (5.7) and the monoid axiom \cite{ss}.
+While the monoidal unit is not cofibrant, nevertheless, \cite{white-commutative} (5.15) shows that cofibrant commutative Smith ideals forget to cofibrant objects of $\arrowmpp$.
+Therefore, Corollary \ref{com-smith=map} applies to the commutative operad $\Com$ in symmetric spectra with the positive flat stable model structure. \end{example}

+\begin{example}[Commutative Smith Ideals in Algebraic Settings] Let $R$ be a commutative ring containing the ring of rational numbers $\mathbb{Q}$.
+Corollary \ref{chain-zero} shows that the category of (bounded or unbounded) chain complexes of $R$-modules satisfies the conditions of Theorem \ref{smith=map}.
+They also satisfy the strong commutative monoid axiom and the monoid axiom \cite{white-commutative} (5.1).
+Hence, Corollary \ref{com-smith=map} applies, to give a homotopy theory of ideals of CDGAs.
+The same is true of the stable module category of $R = k[G]$ where $k$ is a field and $G$ is a finite group, using Corollary \ref{stmod-alloperad}.
+The result is a homotopy theory of ideals of commutative $R$-algebras. \end{example}

+\begin{example}[Commutative Smith Ideals in (Equivariant) Orthogonal/Symmetric Spectra] Let $G$ be a compact Lie group.
+The positive flat stable model structure on $G$-equivariant orthogonal spectra satisfies the strong commutative monoid axiom \cite{white-commutative} (5.10), the monoid axiom \cite{white-localization} (Section 8), and has the property that cofibrant commutative Smith ideals forget to cofibrant objects of $\arrowmpp$ \cite{white-commutative} (5.15).
+The same is true for Hausmann's $G$-symmetric spectra built on either simplicial sets or topological spaces for a finite group $G$ by \cite{hausmann} (6.4, 6.16, 6.22), and for Schwede's positive flat model structure for global equivariant homotopy theory (where commutative monoids are ultra-commutative ring spectra) \cite{schwede-global} (IV.3.28, V.4.1, V.4.3).
+Hence, Corollary \ref{com-smith=map} applies in all three settings. \end{example}

+Of course, taking $G$ trivial in Example \ref{com-spectra2}, one obtains that Corollary \ref{com-smith=map} applies to orthogonal spectra with the positive flat stable model structure \cite{white-localization} (Section 8).